Skip to main content

 Regarding Umeda, they are said to appear in the back alleys off the main streets of Tobita Shinchi, near the hotel district.

-The rate is around 10,000 yen for 60 minutes, but it's said that many are mature women in their 30s to 40s and above.
+It's said that many are mature women in their 30s to 40s and above.

 Street-Based Workers in Namba, Osaka